 Selecting the best type of graphic tablet depends entirely on your personal goals, budget, and workflow.

 - For the Absolute Beginner: A pen tablet is the perfect starting point.
-It’s a low-risk investment that provides all the core functionality you need to learn digital art.
+It’s a low-risk investment that provides all the core functionality needed to learn digital art.

-- For the Serious Hobbyist or Aspiring Pro: A pen display offers a significant workflow upgrade that can boost your speed and precision.
-It’s a worthwhile investment if you’re committed to digital art.
+- For the Serious Hobbyist or Aspiring Pro: A pen display offers a significant workflow upgrade that can boost speed and precision.
+It’s a worthwhile investment if you are committed to digital art.

 - For the Professional or Traveling Artist: A tablet computer offers unparalleled freedom and power.
 If you need a portable studio or a versatile device that can handle more than just art, this is the ideal choice.